 The time saved: priceless.

-We love the space between the kitchen and dining room and it looks like the way we envisioned it.
+We love the space between the kitchen and dining room and it looks the way we envisioned it.

-The contractor quotes we received for the half wall tear down project were north of $6,000.00.
+The contractor quotes we received for the half-wall tear-down project was north of $6,000.00.
 We completed this project for less than $1500.
 This included the cost for the plumbing and electrical.

 It also included the temporary countertop we made until we were ready to remodel the kitchen.

-Here is the halfwall area today a few years later.
+Here is the half-wall area today a few years later.
 We love the openness into the dining room.

 We use the counter as a breakfast bar or additional seating for entertaining.

 Thank you for stopping by today.
 Please pin for others to find.